We’re here with you every step of the way

 How do the tests work?

-Our sensitive Ovulation Tests work by detecting the level of luteinizing hormone (LH) in your urine.
-Before you ovulate, a significant surge of LH will be presen
+Our sensitive Ovulation Tests work by detecting the level of luteinizing hormone (LH) in your urine at a level of 25mIU/ml.
+Before you ovulate, a significant surge of LH will be present

 When should I begin testing?

 First, you must determine the length of your menstrual cycle.
 This is the number of days from the first day of your menstrual bleeding to the day before your next bleeding begins again.
 Please refer to the instructions below to determine when you should start testing.